GSAK (Geocaching Swiss Army Knife)

 GSAK allows you to add your own notes for individual waypoints in the database.
 This notes column displays a notes icon to indicate that you have attached a note to the waypoint description in the database.

 User notes support a combination HTML and plain text.
-However, prior to version 6.5 this implementation was not optimal (line feeds are converted to <br> behind your back and this generates a lot of white space if your notes are purely HTML) .
+Line feeds in your user notes are automatically converted to <br> in all GSAK HTML.
+However, this can generate a lot of white space if your notes are purely HTML) .
 There are times when you want the user notes interpreted as strictly HTML and other times strictly as text.
-By adding two new directives <OnlyText> and <OnlyHTML> in version 6.5, you can now force GSAK to implement your required behaviour.
+By using the directives <OnlyText> and <OnlyHTML>, you can force GSAK to implement your required behavior.
 The directives are mutually exclusive, can be placed anywhere in the notes, and are removed from the final output.
 These directives are converted in all offline HTML that GSAK generates.

 You can also add in pictures/graphics stored on your hard drive - just click on the "add picture" button.